the0neWhoKnocks/prototype.component-loading-webpack/README.md

 ## Installation

 ```
-npm i -dd -g webpack
+npm i -dd -g webpack gulp
 npm i -dd

 # You can then run this to build assets
-gulp webpack:build
+gulp build

-# Or this to build & start watching for changes.
+# This to build & start watching for changes.
-gulp webpack:watch
+gulp watch
 ```

+## Notes

+- Tried using webpack-dev-server and there were live-reload issues when used with Gulp.
+Basically WebPack would finish, reload the page, then files would be written & minified.
+So you wouldn't see your previous changes until you manually refreshed or changed another file.